barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 double number takes 8 bytes and so on.
 Byte comprises 8 bits and can take value from 0 to 255.
 But when it comes to some very specific questions and actions we halt and ask Google.
-And then copy ready recipes from [StackOverflow](http://stackoverflow.com/) without really understanding all the nuances.
+And then copy ready recipes from [Stack Overflow](http://stackoverflow.com/) without really understanding all the nuances.
 E.g.:

 * How to read entire file to a string?